 <Provide a description of why this procedure does not interfere with the noise source (e.g., is not expected to change the behavior of the noise source), and how the data was formatted for use by the 90B tool.
 If it is necessary to translate the data or map it down, describe this process here.
 If the original alphabet size was greater than 256 and it was reduced to meet SP 800-90B requirements, note this.>

-<Document who performed the raw data extraction process, and describe the procedures required for this data extraction in 14.
-This should also include any required vendor attestation documentation.>
+<Document who performed the raw data extraction process, and describe the procedures required for this data extraction in Appendix F. This should also include any required vendor attestation documentation.>

 IID Testing